How to Have Different Sidebar Content On Different Pages of Your WordPress Site

-Many WordPress themes do not yet provide a way to have totally different sidebar content on different pages of your site.
-Some may provide a little flexibility with, for example a sidebar for the blog and a different sidebar for static pages, but sometimes you need more comprehensive control – for example you may need an additional set of navigation on a certain set of sub-pages.
-There’s several different plugins that help you gain this type of flexibility with your site.
+Not all WordPress themes provide a way to have totally different sidebar content on different pages of your site.
+Some may provide a little flexibility with, for example a sidebar for the blog and a different sidebar for static pages, but sometimes you need more comprehensive control.
+You may need an additional set of navigation on a certain set of sub-pages, or you may want to hide some widgets on mobile devices, or for other specific conditions.

 Widget Logic Plugin